-Alongside its humor, Michael Howard’s recent memoir, "The Salaryman," provides an insightful look at Japan's corporate workforce.
-In 2008, Howard was a 32-year-old product manager at a small LA software startup who suddenly landed a high-paying job with a Japanese corporation of over 50,000 employees.
-Howard spent eight years working in four different Japanese companies, and his various struggles to thrive make for a thoroughly entertaining read.
+Alongside its humor, Michael Thuresson's recent memoir, "The Salaryman," provides an insightful look at Japan's corporate workforce.
+In 2008, Thuresson was a 32-year-old product manager at a small LA software startup who suddenly landed a high-paying job with a Japanese corporation of over 50,000 employees.
+Thuresson spent eight years working in four different Japanese companies, and his various struggles to thrive make for a thoroughly entertaining read.

-Illustrated throughout by Rena Saiya, the memoir untangles the intricacies of Japanese business culture as Howard uncovers why he was reprimanded at the office for tearing the toilet paper too roughly or for napping on the basement couch.
-Amusing and astute, Howard’s memoir is worth the read, a true insider's look at corporate Japan.
+Illustrated throughout by Rena Saiya, the memoir untangles the intricacies of Japanese business culture as Thuresson uncovers why he was reprimanded at the office for tearing the toilet paper too roughly or for napping on the basement couch.
+Amusing and astute, Thuresson's memoir is worth the read, a true insider's look at corporate Japan.